The Strange Situation procedure: The original test of the infant-parent bond

 Studies recognizing a fourth classification--disorganized attachment--also vary by local population.
 The prevalence of disorganized attachment among middle class, white American children is about 12% (Main and Solomon 1990).
 Among the children of American adolescent mothers, the rate is over 31% (Broussard 1995).

-Disorganized attachment is also relatively common among the Dogon of Mali (~25%, True et al 2001), infants living on the outskirts of Cape Town, South Africa (~26%, Tomlinson et al 2005) and undernourished children in Chile (Waters and Valenzuela 1999).
+Disorganized attachment has also been reported to be relatively common among the Dogon of Mali (~25%, True et al 2001), infants living on the outskirts of Cape Town, South Africa (~26%, Tomlinson et al 2005), children from low income families in Zambia (~29%, Mooya et al 2016), and undernourished children in Chile (Waters and Valenzuela 1999).

 Why local populations differ